 Deriving from the table, the figures provide concrete evidence of progressive fossilization.
 To start with, it evolves most visibly both at the level of language fluency (from 351 to 520 cases) and coherence (from 194 to 404 occurrences).
 What is more, a large increase in fossilised structures (from 56 to 105) was spotted in writing.
-Developmental in character was also the proportion of fossilised words, growing from 13 to 29 in the case of the written performance, and from 10 to 18 in speaking.
-The number of misspelled language forms reached as many as 34, whereas punctuation-related inaccuracies changed slightly from 1 to 5.
-Regressive fossilization, on the other hand, was represented by a lower number of phonological errors (a decrease from 34 to 16).
+Developmental in character was also the proportion of fossilised words, growing from 13 to 29 in the case of the written performance, and from 10 to 18 in speaking, and punctuation-related inaccuracies, these changing slightly from 1 to 5.
+Regressive fossilization, on the other hand, was represented by a lower number of phonological errors (a decrease from 34 to 16), and spelling inadequacies (a reduction to 14 occurrences).
 Such a small language regression can be tantamount to a small growth in students' language abilities.
 By the same token, dominant tendencies reflecting fossilization development can be interpreted as language regression and/or backsliding the subjects in question experience.

 11.4.
-Measurement 1, 2 & 3
+MEASUREMENT 1.
+2 & 3

-As fossilization appeared to be developing most visibly between the first and the third measurement (see Appendix 15), it seems legitimate to treat the second one as temporary and transitory in character.
+As fossilization appeared to be developing most visibly between the first and the third measurement, it seems legitimate to treat the second one as temporary and transitory in character.
 Its temporariness stems from the fact that it is neither decisive nor conclusive as regards the scope and direction of fossilization.